hoosierhuy/OSX_CPlusPlus_GCC_Compiler/README.md

 5. run command 'g++ --version', you should see this: "++ (Homebrew GCC 8.2.0) 8.2.0 Copyright (C) 2018 Free Software Foundation, Inc.
 This is free software; see the source for copying conditions..."
+Please note: As of this writing, the version is: 8.x, obviously in the future, this will change.